yakuana/GAforStrings2020/README.md

 make 3 of our own

 ## Summary of Code:
+Given a population size (popSize), selection type (selType), crossover probability (crossoverProb), mutation probability (mutationProb), maximum generation (maxGen), and print interval (printerval), this program will run a genetic algorithm to try to reach a target string.

+It will first create an inital population of size popSize full of individuals of random strings generated using the alphabet in string ALL_ASCII.
+The

 This code provides three different selection sorts for a given generation of individuals.
 In doing so, we are able to compare how close our genetic algorithm comes to producing the goal string, "I think this is a reasonable medium sized string!!"

 ## How to run Code: